victorqrt/mongo_pilot/README.md

     - `/<db>/<coll>/insert` (POST)
       Inserts a document in the specified collection.
       The document is to be sent in the request payload's `document` JSON field.

+    - `/<db>/<coll>/update` (POST)
+      Updates documents in the specified collection.
+      The mongoDB update operation specified in the `op` field of the request data will be applied to all documents in the collection matching the filter specified in the `filter` field.

     - `/<db>/<coll>/oid/<doc_oid>` (GET)
       Returns the document corresponding to the specified ObjectId (if it exists).